Dev-Rome/dev-rome.github.io/README.md

 # Trivia-game

-Trivia Game is a game app for any player that wants to test their knowledge in some categories of their choosing.
+Video game trivia is a game app for any player that wants to test their knowledge in the catergorie of video games.
 The score will be kept automatically.
 If you answer correctly you will get 10 points and continue on to the next question.
-If you answer wrong no points giving and you move on to the next question.
-Right answer you will get a green background.
-Wrong answer you will get a red background.
-There will be a 45 second timer to answer 10 questions in total.
-Reset the game and choose a new category if you like.
+If you answer wrong no points giving and you will earn a broken heart.
+Three broken hearts and the game is over.
+Right answer you will get a green background with the text saying correct.
+Wrong answer you will get a red background with the text saying incorrect.
+There will be a 90 second timer to answer 10 questions in total.
+Reset the game and have fun.

 ## Technologies Used